darshneesunderraj/darshneesunderraj/README.md

 # 👋 Hi, I'm Darshnee!

-💻 Computer Science student passionate about AI, automation, and impactful tech
+💻 Computer Science student passionate about AI, automation, and tech
 🛠️ Building cool projects in AI, automation, and web development
-🌱 #learninginpublic and documenting it all in my [digital lab notebook](#)
 📊 Currently diving into ServiceNow, data analysis, and RPA
+🌟 Exploring low-code/no-code tools to build faster & smarter
+🎯 Always experimenting with tools that simplify daily life
+📚 Lifelong learner who loves to connect the dots between tech & real-world problems
+☕ Can be found coding at midnight with coffee & music on
+🌈 Documenting my growth and mini-wins along the way

 [![LinkedIn](https://img.shields.io/badge/-Let’s%20Connect-blueviolet?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/darshnee-sunderraj-b31987249/)